 Contributor disclosures are reviewed for conflicts of interest by the editorial group.
 When found, these are addressed by vetting through a multi-level review process, and through requirements for references to be provided to support the content.
 Appropriately referenced content is required of all authors and must conform to UpToDate standards of evidence.

 INTRODUCTION — Sepsis is a clinical syndrome characterized by systemic inflammation due to infection.
 There is a continuum of severity ranging from sepsis to septic shock.
-Over 1,665,000 cases of sepsis occur in the United States each year, with a mortality rate up to 50 percent .
-Even with optimal treatment, mortality due to septic shock is approximately 40 percent and can exceed 50 percent in the sickest patients [2-5].
+Over 1,665,000 cases of sepsis occur in the United States each year, with a wide range in mortality, depending upon the population studied .
+Even with optimal treatment, mortality from sepsis is estimated to be ≥10 percent and from septic shock is ≥40 percent .

 In this topic review, the management of sepsis and septic shock is discussed.
 Definitions, diagnosis, pathophysiology, and investigational therapies for sepsis, as well as management of sepsis in the asplenic patient are reviewed separately.
 (See "Sepsis syndromes in adults: Epidemiology, definitions, clinical presentation, diagnosis, and prognosis" and "Pathophysiology of sepsis" and "Investigational and ineffective therapies for sepsis" and "Clinical features and management of sepsis in the asplenic patient".)

 THERAPEUTIC PRIORITIES — The early administration of fluids and antibiotics is the cornerstone of management for patients with sepsis and septic shock.

 Therapeutic priorities for patients with sepsis or septic shock include:

 ●Early initiation of supportive care to correct physiologic abnormalities, such as hypoxemia and hypotension [3-7].